“Great content is the best sales tool in the world” – Marcus Sheridan

 I am going to show you what I mean.
 Let's look at the TV show The newsroom's opening scene.
 One of the best shows I have seen (I was told to see this show by one of my friends from Infosys.)

 You can see that right from the beginning you notice a certain tension.
-A battle between what is happening around them and what his mind is battling.
+A battle between what is happening around him and what is going on in his mind.

-He wanted to tell everyone that America is not the greatest country in the world and he did.
-But, he didn't stop there – He went on to say how we used to be.
+He wanted to tell everyone that the things you are saying are wrong and he did.
+But, he didn't stop there – He went on to say how America and the people of America used to be.
 How we were informed by revered men.
-And we must acknowledge the problem to solve it.
+And finally acknowledges that the first problem in solving anything is to acknowledge the problem to solve it.

-That is a good hook if you know he doesn't only talk about one thing but all the sides.
-In this particular opening, he started by stating statistics about how it is not the greatest country, then moved on to show how we used to be and why we were – giving us the exact sense of how the next episode is going to be.
+That is a great hook – he doesn't only talk about one thing but all the sides.
+In this particular opening, he started by stating statistics about how it is not the greatest country, then moved on to show how America used to be – which gives us the exact sense and just enough curiosity about the rest of the episode.

-This whole scene gets you up and makes you excited for the next part.
+This whole scene of about 10 mins gets you up and steady leaning forward in anticipation and makes you excited for the next part.

 That is one great example of how hooks can alter the direction of your thoughts about the show.